 How is an enlarged heart diagnosed in dogs?

-While a routine physical examination can suggest to your Matthew vet that your pup may have an enlarged heart, a final diagnosis will require further testing to determine if the above symptoms are a result of dilated cardiomyopathy.
+While a routine physical examination can suggest to your vet that your pup may have an enlarged heart, a final diagnosis will require further testing to determine if any of the above symptoms are a result of dilated cardiomyopathy.

 This test monitors the electric impulses which cause your dog’s heart to beat.
-This test can reveal heart issues such as an irregular heartbeat (arrhythmia) and an abnormally fast heartbeat (ventricular tachycardia) can both be detected using this method.
+An irregular heartbeat (arrhythmia) or an abnormally fast heartbeat (ventricular tachycardia) can both be detected using this method.

-This diagnostic test uses ultrasound to monitor the movements and shape of your dog’s heart in real time.
+This diagnostic test uses ultrasound to monitor the movements and shape of your dog’s heart in real-time.
 This test allows your vet to check your dog’s heart for tinned muscle walls and the efficacy of their heart’s contractions.
-This is the definitive test to determine whether your canine companion can be diagnosed with an enlarged heart or not.
+This is the definitive test to determine whether your canine companion is suffering from an enlarged heart.

 What is the treatment for enlarged heart in dogs?

 Treatment most often involves a series of medications and therapies intended to strengthen your furry companion’s heart and allow them to better circulate their blood.
-For dogs suffering from breathing issues brought on by fluid in their lungs, they may require oxygen therapy until the fluid drains from their lungs naturally, because of a prescribed diuretic, or because your vet drains them manually.
+For dogs suffering from breathing issues brought on by fluid in their lungs, they may require oxygen therapy until the fluid drains from their lungs naturally.
+They may also be prescribed a diuretic or have their lungs drained manually by a vet.

-However, depending on the underlying cause of your dog’s enlarged heart, it is often progressive and there is no cure.
-In these cases, treatment is aimed at lengthening your treasured companion’s life and making it as comfortable as possible.
+Dilated cardiomyopathy is often a progressive condition and there is no cure.
+Treatment is aimed at lengthening your treasured companion’s life and making your pet as comfortable as possible.